CameronDevine/StateMint/mathematica/README.md

 ## Getting started

-There are example notebooks that show applications.
-Open the notebooks in Mathematica and run them.
-They work without fully installing the package.
+The example notebook `Example.nb` shows an application.
+Open it in Mathematica and run them.
+It works without fully installing the package.

+An extensive example of a hydroelectric power generation system can be found [here](http://ricopic.one/dynamic_systems/source/microhydroelectric.nb).